 Go to Device service and repair, sign in with your Microsoft account, and follow the on-screen instructions.
 You’ll find out if your Surface is in or out of warranty and how much it’ll cost, if applicable.
 If your product is eligible for service, you’ll get a shipping address so you can send it in, or if you have Surface Studio, an agent will help you.
 Continue to Frequently asked questions, below, for more details.

 How much will this cost?

-If you purchased Microsoft Complete, you can use one of the two Accidental Damage Claims to replace your Surface.
+If you purchased Microsoft Complete (not applicable to Surface Headphones), you can use one of the two Accidental Damage Claims to replace your Surface.
 The only cost is the deductible amount for the claim.

 Country Currency Cost Australia AUD 54 Austria EUR 49 Belgium EUR 49 Canada CAD 49 Denmark DKK 460 France EUR 49 Germany EUR 49 Ireland EUR 49 Italy EUR 49 Japan JPY 5400 Netherlands EUR 49 New Zealand NZD 59 Norway NOK 399 Poland PLN 179 Portugal EUR 49 Spain EUR 49 Switzerland EUR 49 US USD 49

 If you don’t have Microsoft Complete, the cost depends on which Surface you have.